Capital Readiness Program for Women Entrepreneurs

 Are you a Wisconsin woman challenged in sourcing capital for your small business?
 You’re not alone.

-The Institute for Business & Entrepreneurship (IBE) historically finds fewer women entrepreneurs get capital and overall receive smaller amounts compared to men.
-In 2022, 47.5% of IBE women clients received capital vs 49.6% of men, with women receiving $63.8M in total compared to men’s $142M.
+The Office of Business & Entrepreneurship (OBE) historically finds fewer women entrepreneurs get capital and overall receive smaller amounts compared to men.
+In 2022, 47.5% of OBE women clients received capital vs 49.6% of men, with women receiving $63.8M in total compared to men’s $142M.

 Learning Cohorts Forming Now!